batsoyombo-dev/test-mezorn/README.md

 # REST API

-For this project I have used a json dummy data to for all the actions (APIs). (located at src/_mock)
+For this project I have used a json dummy data for all the actions (APIs). (located at src/_mock)

 ## Install